cherring07/hyperscript-helpers-to-jsx/README.md

 5.  `nvm use`
 6.  `npm install`
 7. Copy & paste your hyperscript-helpers files your want to convert into src
-8.  npm run convert
+8.  `npm run convert`

 ### Notes

 1. To prevent undesired issues, I normally copy and paste files into the _src_ folder and then convert.
-This slightly antique approach means I can check the conversion before pasting back into other project.
+This slightly antique approach means I can at least check the conversion before pasting back into the other project.